 Onto our day hike…

 We parked our truck at a small parking area that was at the base of a small half-mile nature trail.
-It was a bit boring to us; just walking on a small path that was meant for wildlife and bird watching but we saw neither.
+It was a bit boring; just walking on a small path that was meant for wildlife and bird watching but we saw neither.
 It was all overgrown so it was just walking between a bunch of scrub junipers and a cactus here and there.

-We were very mindful for slithery critters that may cross our path.
+We were just watching for slithery critters.
 Thankfully, we saw none but we did get to watch these little guys.

-We relocated our truck to another set of hiking trails and made our way to the parking area near the very gentle one-miler Paseo Del Rio trail which ran along a dry creek bed which led us to a real 19th century Cowboy dugout; a small cabin built into the hill.
+We relocated our truck to another set of hiking trails and made our way to the parking area near the very gentle one-miler Paseo Del Rio trail.
+This one ran along a dry creek bed which led us to a real 19th century Cowboy dugout; a small cabin built into the hill.

-Once we finished that Paseo Del Rio, we were ready for some more so we loaded up the truck and furthered into the State Park looking for more challenging trails.
+Once we finished Paseo Del Rio, we loaded up the truck and furthered into the State Park looking for more challenging trails.
 On the roadway, you could see the vast differences in the layered sediments of the rocks; some grays and some reds.
 It was amazing and beautiful!

 The day was starting to grow shorter, so we relocate again but this time, just for short little jaunts.
 This one overlook gave us a view of Lighthouse Rock.
 It was there that we got to see some more colorful and pretty vegetation.